-What are pepitas?
+What are Pepitas?

 Pepitas are pumpkin seeds, but they are not the type of pumpkin seeds that you would scoop out of a pumpkin that you buy at the store.
-They are a seed that comes from hull-less pumpkin varieties like Styrian or Oil Seed Pumpkins.
+They are a seed that comes from hull-less pumpkin varieties like Syrian or Oil Seed Pumpkins.
 They don’t have a shell and grow shell-free inside the hull-less pumpkin varieties.

 Yes, pepitas and pumpkin seeds are technically the same thing, since they come from pumpkins.
 But, they only come from select pumpkin varieties, not the standard orange pumpkins you buy at the store or farmer’s market.

 They are low calorie and high in protein.
 They are also filled with beneficial vitamins and minerals like iron, zinc, manganese, phosphorous and magnesium.

-A few of our favorite recipes featuring the roasted pumpkin seeds are below.
+A few of our favorite recipes featuring the easy roasted pepitas are below.

-- Pumpkin oatmeal
+- Pumpkin Hummus

-- Pumpkin cheesecake
+- Pumpkin Muffins

-- 1 1/2 cups raw shelled pumpkin seeds (pepitas)
+- 1 1/2 cups raw shelled pumpkin seeds, (pepitas)

 - 1 tablespoon pure maple syrup